Spiced Courgette Fritters – Simple & Delicious

 Eggs for breakfast was Dom’s dictate for this month’s Simply Eggcellent.
 So, he’s getting these spiced courgette fritters over at Belleau Kitchen.

-It’s been a long time since I participated in Breakfast Club, but these spicy fritters give me the perfect opportunity.
+It’s been a long time since I participated in Breakfast Club, but these spicy vegetable fritters give me the perfect opportunity.
 Hosted by Sarah over at Maison Cupcake.

 These also go to Ren Behan for Simple and in Season – there’s a perfect glut of courgettes now.